 Vegetarian and vegan with some raw options, Romeow Cat Bistrot welcomes its guests with original recipes, organic ingredients, delicious cakes and six cats.

 –>> I love both cats and this restaurant, you can read about my experience here.

 Rome walking tours and tour packages

-With so much to see, Rome walking tours are always a favorite option by travelers from all over the world.
+With so much to see, Rome walking tours are always a favorite option for travelers from all over the world.
 Understandably so if we think that a gem is hiding around every corner.

 Try Walks of Italy’s Rome tours to explore the city assisted by an expert guide.
 Some of our favorite tours to Rome points of interest are the fascinating Rome underground tour that takes you to mysterious places such Rome’s Catacombs and the eerie “Bone Chapel” of the Capuchin Friars, the tempting Food Tour with pizza-making stop, because eating in Rome is one of the best parts of your trip, the complete Vatican tour with skip-the-line entrance to both Museums and St. Peter’s Basilica, and obviously the complete Colosseum Underground Tour with Roman Forum and Palatine Hill to delve deep into the ancient Roman Empire.